grafana/loki/docs/sources/clients/promtail/configuration.md

 [Pipeline](../pipelines/) stages are used to transform log entries and their labels.
 The pipeline is executed after the discovery process finishes.
 The `pipeline_stages` object consists of a list of stages which correspond to the items listed below.

-Stages serve several purposes, more detail can be found [here](../pipelines/).

 In most cases, you extract data from logs with `regex` or `json` stages.
 The extracted data is transformed into a temporary map object.
 The data can then be used by promtail e.g. as values for `labels` or as an `output`.
 Additionally any other stage aside from `docker` and `cri` can access the extracted data.

 ```yaml